 6. Microsoft Sculpt Ergonomic Mouse (L6V-00001) – Good for newer Windows machines

 Microsoft’s one and only entry into this list comes in the form of its intriguing Sculpt Ergonomic Mouse.

 Because it’s Microsoft, it’s not a surprise that it’s designed to closely integrate with Windows, even including a dedicated button to open the start menu.
 Still, it’s billed as a device for Windows 7 and up and so you might experience some problems if you try to use it on an older OS.
 It should also work on Android 3.2 and 4.2 and more recent versions of Mac OS X.

-You’ll also be pleased to note that in sharp contrast to the TeckNet and Anker devices, Microsoft provides the two AA batteries you’ll need to get the Sculpt working and they should last you for up to a year.
-That’s perhaps a little less than the other wireless devices on the list, but realistically it’s better to change the batteries more often anyway so that they don’t start to break down and to damage the battery compartment.
+That’s perhaps a little less than the other wireless devices on the list, but realistically it’s better to change the batteries more often anyway so that they don’t start to break down and possibly damage the battery compartment or weaken the signal.